 Treatment must begin within 90 days of the surgery or manipulation to qualify for a post-op window period.
 WSI allows separate window periods for physical and occupational therapy.
 A change in treating therapist during an established course of treatment does not initiate a new window period.

-WSI requires a therapist obtain prior authorization from the UR department for all treatment occurring outside of an initial or post-op window period.
+WSI requires a therapist to obtain prior authorization from the UR department for all treatment occurring outside of an initial or post-op window period.
 To request authorization, submit the UR Review Request (UR-C) form.

 When a provider receives approval from the UR department for exercise, it includes: